The Catacombs The Merchandise Guide

 George Barratt established his confectionery business in 1848, and by 1906 it was the biggest confectionery company in the world.
 In the 1920s it began to produce sweet cigarettes (sugar candy sticks) with cards in each pack, primarily footballers.
 In 1966, the company was taken over by Bassett; George Bassett had started his confectionery business in 1842, and became best known for Liquorice Allsorts (invented in 1899), and Jelly Babies (1918).
 In 1989, Bassett was taken over by Cadbury; the Barratt brand was sold in 2008.
 In 1975, the logo was Barratt, with the credit "Geo.
 Bassett and Co.
 Ltd (Barratt division)".

 Sweet cigarettes were sticks of sugar candy with a red tip, made to look like cigarettes but aimed at children.
-Launched in the 1920s by Barratt, they were still popular but controversial in the 1970s, and have almost disappeared since.
+Launched in the 1920s by Barratt, they were still popular but controversial in the 1970s, and have almost disappeared since the 1980s.
 The collectable cards imitated the cards that real cigarette companies used to promote their packs from the late 1880s.
+Barratt had previously produced cards for Thunderbids and UFO.

 The fan club Fanderson published a book, FAB Book of Gerry Anderson Sweet Cigarette Cards, Vol 2 in June 2014, which covers the Barratt cards with high resolution scans and descriptions (as well as the Barratt cards for the Gerry Anderson series The Secret Service and UFO).